Roblox/creator-docs/content/en-us/sound/assets.md

    If Studio continues to reject the audio you're trying to import, ensure your audio tools are updated, then verify that the audio files meet the import requirements.
 	 </Alert>

-The audio assets are now within the moderation queue and are only visible to you within the **Audio** folder of the [Asset Manager](../projects/assets/manager.md) and, after passing moderation, the [Toolbox](../projects/assets/toolbox.md).
+The audio assets are now within the queue and are only visible to you within the **Audio** folder of the [Asset Manager](../projects/assets/manager.md) and, after passing moderation, the [Toolbox](../projects/assets/toolbox.md).
 Although you are initially the only one who can view and use private audio assets, the [asset privacy](../projects/assets/privacy.md) system lets you grant usage permissions to specific friends and experiences.